All-round Shakib Gives Bangladesh Consolation Win Over England - UrduPoint

 All-round Shakib Gives Bangladesh Consolation Win Over England

-Shakib top-scored with 75 to guide Bangladesh to 249 runs and then claimed 4-35 to help the home side bowl out England for 196 in 43.1 overs, ending the series 1-2.
+Shakib top-scored with 75 to guide Bangladesh to 246 and then claimed 4-35 to help the home side bowl out England for 196 in 43.1 overs, ending the series with a 2-1 defeat.

 This was England's last scheduled ODI until September 8 and gave the defending champions useful practice on tricky South Asian pitches ahead of the ODI World Cup in India later this year.

-Ebadot Hossain and Taijul islam played their part in the win with 2-38 and 2-52 and Mushfiqur and Najmul chipped in with 70 and 53 runs respectively with the bat.
+Ebadot Hossain and Taijul islam played their part in the win with two wickets each and Mushfiqur Rahim and Najmul Hossain Shanto chipped in with 70 and 53 runs respectively with the bat.

-Bangladesh had England reeling on 55-3 with quick strikes after Jason Roy and Philip Salt put on 54 runs for the opening stand.
+Jason Roy and Phil Salt got the England reply off to a cracking start as they added 54 for the opening stand.
+But Bangladesh struck back with three wickets falling in the space of eight balls to have England on the ropes at 55-3.

-Player-of-the-match Shakib broke the stand with Salt going for 35 before bowling out Roy for 19 in his next over.
+Player-of-the-match Shakib broke the partnership, with Salt going for 35, before bowling out Roy for 19 in his next over.

 James Vince and Sam Curran staged a recovery with a 49-run stand for the fourth wicket before they were removed by Shakib and Mehidy Hasan Miraz respectively.